symoon94/DRQN-keras/README.md

 # Deep Recurrent Q-Network (DRQN)
 ** Keras implementation of DRQN.
-This code needs to be fixed though it can be trained at the end.
+This code needs to be fixed though its score would be good at the end.
 Please do not see this repository seriously.

 ## Atari-Breakout